Crates.io | blockwatch |

 example that uses it?
 Or changed a list of

-supported items in your code but forgot to update the corresponding list in the documentation?
+supported items in your configuration but forgot to update the corresponding list in the documentation?

 Keeping everything in sync manually is tedious and error-prone.

-It keeps your codebase consistent by making dependencies between code and documentation explicit and verifiable.
+It keeps your codebase consistent by making dependencies and formatting requirements explicit and automatically verifiable.

 Mark a "source" block of code and give a name to a "dependent" block in another file (like your documentation).